roualdes/MATH131/_sources/week-00.md

 beyond](./and-beyond.md).

-From here, there's really no better way to learn about Google Colab than to go touch it.
+From here, there's really no better way to learn about Google Colab than to go use it.
 Here's a link to <a href="https://colab.research.google.com/drive/1weKuFgd98W76BloyuuB4d2HudB5KLYew?usp=sharing" target="_blank">the Colab notebook associated with Week 00: Start here</a>.